indiewebconsulting/spas/README.md

 ![Single Page Applications](583A2B8D-8622-4E2E-A03D-F5DF6C7268E8.png)

-## !Check back soon for live Heroku, AWS EC2 and ARM64 Hybrid Cloud demonsteration links!
+## Check back soon for live Heroku, AWS EC2 and ARM64 Hybrid Cloud demonsteration links!
+We're migrating a lot of our services and properties right now and need a bit of time.
+Until then, enjoy the code!

 ## ./rubix-demos
 ### Seasonally in-process React playground and self-education tool